 “There is only one health, but diseases are many.
 Likewise, there appears to be one fundamental force that heals, although the myriad schools of medicine all have their favorite ways of cajoling it into action.”—Robert O. Becker "The Body Electric"

-The mammalian stress mechanism (MSM) is the homeostatic, self-limiting extracellular physiological mechanism that enables mammalian multicellular existence.
-It converts chromosomal genetic information into embryological development and then maintains mature structures and regulates the “internal milieu” that sustains body cells.
+The mammalian stress mechanism (MSM) is the extracellular physiological mechanism that converts genetic information into embryological development and then maintains mature multicellular structures and regulates the “internal milieu” that sustains body cells.
 It is based on published, peer-reviewed research, and it is consistent with known science.
 It is analogous to the coagulation cascade that was described during the era of stress research.

 A simplified diagram of the MSM.
 The MSM incorporates recent research that clarifies the relationships of stress, nervous activity, tissue disruption, tissue repair, hemostasis, and hemodynamic physiology.
-Sympathetic tone releases VWF from the vascular endothelium to activate the “capillary gate component” of the MSM, shown in red, which is analogous to the “intrinsic pathway” of the coagulation cascade.
+Sympathetic tone releases VWF from the vascular endothelium to close the capillary gate of the MSM, shown in red, which is analogous to the “intrinsic pathway” of the coagulation cascade.
 Parasympathetic tone, shown in green, releases nitric oxide (NO) from the vascular endothelium to open the capillary gate.
 The capillary gate regulates hemodynamic physiology.
-Tissue damage activates the “tissue disruption pathway,” shown in blue, that is analogous to the “extrinsic pathway” of the coagulation cascade, to enable tissue repair.
+Tissue damage activates the “tissue repair mechanism,” shown in blue, that is analogous to the “extrinsic pathway” of the coagulation cascade, to enable tissue repair.
 The tissue repair mechanism regulates the orderly sequence of tissue repair.
 Thrombin effects are portrayed in yellow.
 A more detailed diagram of the MSM can be found here.